curiousways/curious-ways-website-forestry/src/index.md

 metaDesc: "We are creative partners who help all kinds of organisations to think straight, look good and be successful"
 layout: "layouts/home.njk"
 home:
-  title: "We’re Curious Ways.
-We build brands, websites and campaigns for interesting and ambitious businesses of all sizes."
+  intro: "Hello."
+  title: "We’re Curious Ways, a small creative agency that does the same things as big creative agencies but usually quicker and invariably cheaper."
-  subtitle: "We do intelligent thinking, charismatic ideas and beautiful executions.
-We work hard and we’re nice to people.
-That about sums us up."
+  subtitle: "We believe in thinking differently, working hard and being nice to people."
-  cta: '<a href="mailto:hello@curiousways.com">Get in touch</a> and tell us what you’re looking for.'
+  cta: "Take a look at some of our work and if you like it, get in touch and tell us what you’re looking for."
 ---